What is Werner syndrome?

-Werner syndrome (also called progeria) is a hereditary condition associated with premature aging and an increased risk of cancer and other diseases.
+Werner syndrome, also called progeria, is a hereditary condition associated with premature aging and an increased risk of cancer and other diseases.
 Signs of Werner syndrome usually develop in the teenage years.
-A person with Werner syndrome does not have the usual growth spurt typical of a teenager and is shorter on average.
-Signs of aging, including gray hair and hair loss, may appear in the 20s.
-Cataracts (clouding of the eye’s lens), type 2 diabetes, and osteoporosis (decrease in bone mineral density) may develop in the 30s.
+A person with Werner syndrome does not have the usual growth spurt typical of a teenager and tends to be shorter than others.
+Signs of aging, including wrinkles, gray hair and hair loss, may appear in their 20s.
+In their 30’s, cataracts or clouding of the eye’s lens, type 2 diabetes, skin ulcers, a beaked nose, cancers, and osteoporosis, meaning decrease in bone mineral density, may develop.
 One of the most significant health problems faced by people with Werner syndrome is the early development of atherosclerosis, commonly known as hardening of the arteries, which can lead to a heart attack.

 Werner syndrome is a genetic condition.
 This means that the risk of Werner syndrome can be passed from generation to generation in a family.
 Mutations (alterations) in the WRN gene are known to cause Werner syndrome.
 Research is ongoing to learn more about Werner syndrome.

 How is Werner syndrome inherited?